mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 1. Select **Set Up Integration** next to "Hashicorp Vault".
 1. Enter the following on the **Set up Hashicorp Integration** window:

-    * **OIDC Provider URL** - The OpenID Connect (OIDC) provider URL for the client application created in HashiCorp Vault.
+    * **OIDC Provider URL** - The OpenID Connect (OIDC) provider URL of the client application created in HashiCorp Vault.
     * **JWT Auth Path** - Enter `postman-jwt` as the path. <!-- TODO: explain why -->
     * **Client Id** - The OIDC client application's ID.
     * **Role** - Enter `postman` as the role. <!-- TODO: explain why -->